 Abstract-In Speech communication, Degradation of speech due to background noise is very big problem.
-This paper presents two noise reduction techniques like Spectral Subtraction and Wiener Filter and presents our simulation results of these noise reduction techniques.
+This paper presents three noise reduction techniques like Spectral Subtraction, Wiener Filter and Kalman filter and presents our simulation results of these noise reduction techniques.
 It is shown that system is removed the background noise almost completely from noisy speech and gives the best SNR values.